Paul Revere (lawyer): Civic leadership

 Starting in 1880, Revere became involved in the Democratic party, becoming chairman of multiple conventions and public meetings.
 For example, he was president of the Morristown Democratic Club.
 In 1896, he supported Palmer and Buckner.
 From 1880 to 1899 he delivered a speech for almost every election, being contemporaneously described as an "entertaining, logical, and forceful speaker."

 From 1883 to 1885, he served on the common council of Morristown, and he did so again from 1888 to 1890.

 Like his father, who converted to Catholicism during the Civil War, Paul Revere converted to Catholicism as a "young man," some time before 1891.

 In 1891, Revere and his brother Augustus Lefebvre Revere joined the Washington Association of New Jersey.

 In 1891, Revere became the founding chairman and president of the All Souls' Hospital Association, a Catholic hospital chain.
 The Association was headquartered at Morristown with branches throughout various parishes, each of which was represented on the Board of Management.
 Its Morristown location was in the historic Arnold's Tavern, which had been moved from the Morristown Green to serve as a hospital.
 The hospital's goal was to "care [for] the diseased, disabled, and infirm, and [other such] charitable work."
 On December 18, 1891, the All-Soul's Hospital opened.
 On January 4, 1892, a constitution and set of by-laws were discussed by Revere and others in a general meeting in Bayley Hall, Morristown.

 For three unspecified years, he was the foreman of the Morristown fire wardens.
 He was also the first captain of the General George G. Meade Camp of the Sons of Veterans.

 In March 1898, as the president/chair of the Morristown Improvement Association, Revere announced that his association was in opposition to street railroad legislation (i.e. trolleys).

 Death and legacy

 The New Jersey Law Journal reported that Revere died suddenly at his Morristown home on November 10, 1901, at the age of 45.
-He was survived by his brother, Augustus LeFevre Revere, and his mother, Rosanna Duncan Lamb Revere.
+He was survived by his brother, Augustus LeFebvre Revere, and his mother, Rosanna Duncan Lamb Revere.

 On November 11, 1901, The New York Times reported that Revere's funeral would be held on November 12 at Morristown's Church of the Ascension at 11 AM.
 It requested that "Boston papers please copy."
 It is possible that "Ascension" was a typo for "Assumption;" the church would likely have been Morristown's Church of the Assumption of the Blessed Virgin Mary, the church Revere's family attended and for which his father had created a painting.